mattermost/docs/source/help/apps/desktop-changelog.md

  - Added access to the settings menu from the system tray icon
  - Added validation for name and URL when adding a new team on the Settings page
  - The app now tries to reconnect periodically if a page fails to load
- - The app now works as a single instance (an existing application instance will be used when launching a new one)
+ - Only one instance of the desktop application will now load at a time

 #### OS X
- - Current team and channel name shown in window caption
+ - Current team and channel name shown in window title bar
  - Team tab is bolded for unread messages and has a red dot with a count of unread mentions
  - Added an option to configure whether a red badge is shown on taskbar icon for unread messages
  - Added new shortcuts: